 8 Different Kinds of Bird Nests and How to Spot Them

 Home tweet home!
-Learn about different housing styles and where various bird species choose to set up house.
+Learn about different types of bird nests and where various bird species choose to lay their eggs.

 From simple scrapes on the ground to elaborately woven structures, birds’ nests are temporary yet meticulously built places to raise young.
 Because there’s such a wide variety of bird species, there’s also a wide variety in bird nest architecture.
 Check out eight different kinds of nest styles below and learn where various species choose to set up house.

 1. Long-Lasting Bird Nests